Virtual Machines

 by default, “default” Firewall is pre-selected;

-• Tags - this field is optional; use it if you need to set some tags for the VM;
+• Tags - optional; use this field to assign tags to the VM.

 After these steps, the newly created Windows VM will be added to the Virtual Machine page with the status ACTIVE: